Freija/freija.github.io/_posts/2018-01-05-vision-apis-cntd.md

  <br><em><small> Wordclouds for the classified Birdometer images without (left) and with (right) a hummingbird present in the image.</small></em>
  </p>

- Next up, we can use the labels of the training set to train a classifier, to be continued in the next post.
+The 'fauna' and 'bird' labels do not show up for the class 0 images, whereas they do for about 44.5% and 34% of the class 1 images respectively.
+The current method does not make use of the probabilities that the Google Vision API assigns to each label.
+It would be interesting to incorporate those as weights.
+Next up, we can use the labels of the training set to train a classifier, to be continued.